davidesner/connection-docs/transformations/dev-prod-mode/dev-prod-mode.md

 ## Before You Start
 To request to be a beta tester for this feature, please ask via the support button in your project.

-In the next steps, we will create and configure a transformation to demonstrate the modes on.
+In the next steps, we will create and configure various components to demonstrate the different aspects of branches.

+## Working with files

 ###  Create Transformation
 In your testing project, create a new **Python** transformation and name it, for instance, *Testing dev/prod mode*.